olikraus/lpc804_plu/lpc804/plu_ws2812b_test/README.md

-# test for the WS2812b protocol
+# Test for the WS2812b protocol

  * USB UART Converter is connected to pins 6 and 19 of the LPC804
  * This example will use the LED at pin PIO0_15 (data out) and PIO0_9 (active)